Local Activities | February 10, 2015

 Mount Vernon, George Washington’s home, is celebrating Washington’s Birthday for the entire three-day holiday weekend, but has a special birthday celebration on Monday, February 16th with free admission for visitors on this day only.
 Special events include storytelling from re-enactors of George Washington’s family and friends, wreath laying and a visit with “General Washington” himself.
 There will be an 18th century dance demonstration, tributes to our first president, patriotic music and Revolutionary War military demonstrations on the east lawn.

-The city of Alexandria, Virginia hosts many of the Presidents’ Day events this weekend.
+The city of Alexandria, Virginia hosts many of the Presidents’ Day events (link is external) this weekend.
 Alexandria played an important role throughout the Colonial, Revolutionary and Civil War periods and has many great historical buildings that still stand.
 The Alexandria’s Annual George Washington Classic 10K and 2K fun run is scheduled for Sunday February 15th starting at 8 am.
 The race benefits the Washington’s Day parade.
-Take a step back in time to celebrate President Washington’s birthday at the Birthright Ball at Gadsby’s Tavern Museum.
-The 18th century tavern once played host to George Washington, John Adams, James Madison and Thomas Jefferson amongst other notable figures in our history and is one of the few taverns that is still in operation today.
+Take a step back in time to celebrate President Washington’s birthday at the Birthright Ball at Gadsby’s Tavern Museum. (link is external) The 18th century tavern once played host to George Washington, John Adams, James Madison and Thomas Jefferson amongst other notable figures in our history and is one of the few taverns that is still in operation today.
 The Birthright Ball takes place the Saturday before Presidents’ Day and is an evening of toasts, re-enactors, historical programs, dancing, and an 18th century banquet.
 Monday, February 16th, Alexandria hosts the country’s largest Presidents’ Day parade in Old Town Alexandria.
 The Alexandria Presidents’ Day parade, dating back to 1923, contains marching bands, floats, wagons, horses, historical reenactments and special performances.
 The parade kicks off at 1pm.
 After the parade, you can visit and tour some of Alexandria’s historical buildings and museums for free including Gadsby’s Tavern Museum, Friendship Firehouse Museum and the Lycium.
 There will also be a Revolutionary War reenactment camp at Fort Ward on Sunday, February 15th with military review and demonstrations of military life during the colonial years.